 HUMANUS: Jurnal Ilmiah Ilmu-ilmu Humaniora is dedicated to following best practices on ethical matters, errors and retractions.
 The prevention of publication malpractice is one of the important responsibilities of the editorial board.
 Any kind of unethical behavior is not acceptable, and Humanus does not tolerate plagiarism in any form.
 Authors submitting articles to Humanus affirm that manuscript contents are original.

-The following duties outlined for editors, authors, and reviewers are based on the COPE Code of Conduct for Journal Editors.
-Editors, authors, and reviewers will also adhere to the Humanus submission guideline policies.
+The following duties outlined for editors, authors, and reviewers are based on the Committee of Publication Ethics (COPE) and covers Code of Conduct for Authors, Reviewers, Editors.
+Editor In Chief & Managing Editors, Editorial Boards and Publisher will also adhere to the Humanus submission guideline policies.

 - Based on the review report of the editorial review board, the editor can accept, reject, or request modifications to the manuscript.